-Section 302.10 Return to Duty and Follow-up Tests Any Fort Bend County employee who refuses a DOT drug or alcohol test, or tests positive on a DOT drug or alcohol test shall bear the consequences as detailed in Section 302.04.
-If the employee is granted the opportunity to maintain employment, an evaluation by a Substance Abuse Professional is required, and the employee must provide a negative DOT Return to Duty drug and/or alcohol result, conducted in accordance with 49 CFR Part 40 Subpart O, before performing safety sensitive duties.
-The employee must pay for the cost of the Return to Duty test.
+Section 303.10 Return to Duty and Follow-up Tests Any Fort Bend County employee who refuses a DOT drug or alcohol test, or tests positive on a DOT drug or alcohol test shall bear the consequences as detailed in Section 303.04.
+If the employee is granted the opportunity to maintain employment, an evaluation by a Substance Abuse Professional (SAP) is required, and the employee must provide a negative DOT Return to Duty drug and/or alcohol result, conducted in accordance with 49 CFR Part 40 Subpart O, before performing safety sensitive duties.
+The employee must pay the cost of the Return to Duty drug and alcohol test.

 After returning to safety sensitive duties, the employee will be subject to a series of unannounced Follow Up drug and/or alcohol tests conducted in accordance with 49 CFR Part 40 Subpart O. The type, number, frequency and duration of the testing shall be directed by the SAP.
-The employee must pay for the cost of all Follow Up tests.
+The employee must pay for all Follow Up drug and alcohol tests.